husam287/husam287-expo-template/README.md

 - [**Husky:**](https://github.com/typicode/husky) To make pre-commit hooks
 - [**Lint-staging:**](https://github.com/okonet/lint-staged#Configuration) Work with husky to prevent commit code without making linting
 - **Absolute Imports:** To avoid annoying relative.
+- **App Name Localization:** Now you can localize the app name with the key of "CFBundleDisplayName" for ios and "app_name" for android in i18n files

 ## 🔧 Usage